Xiao001010/Xiao001010.github.io/content/post/test2.md

 If the description in front matter is not provided, it will display top lines above the \<!--more--\> tag.
 If the description is provided, it will display the description in front matter.

-Using the tag `<!--more-->` to separate the content.
+Using the tag &lt;!--more--&gt; to separate the content.
 The content above the tag will be displayed in the list view.
 The content below the tag will be displayed in the detail view.

 <!--more-->
 What if first line is not a header and with out description?